 This novel approach enables companies to enlist the support of the scientific community to help them produce social good, while protecting their interests and improving their business.
 More detail on the two-part organizational structure that makes Social Science One possible can be found in this paper.

 In April 2018, Social Science One and Facebook launched a project on “the effects of social media on democracy and elections,” offering researchers privacy-preserving access to Facebook’s data through the structure described above.
-This project, which is in partnership with the Social Science Research Council (SSRC), also includes funding from seven nonprofit foundations from across the ideological spectrum as well as a new type of peer pre-review feedback service designed to speed scientific progress and shorten time-to-publication.
+This project, which is in partnership with the Social Science Research Council (SSRC), also includes funding from eight nonprofit foundations from across the ideological spectrum as well as a new type of peer pre-review feedback service designed to speed scientific progress and shorten time-to-publication.